-The British education system essentially aims to provide children with the necessary knowledge, skills and understanding to respond to the needs and demands of modern society.
-Teachers especially concentrate on developing children’s understanding and skills through using different ways of learning.
+The British Education System aims to provide children with the necessary knowledge, skills and understanding to respond to the needs and demands of modern society.
 It is considered that:

-There is no single way of learning, nor a right or wrong way to learn.
+There is not a single way of learning, nor a right or wrong way to learn.